 The COVID-19 virus affectsdifferent people in different ways.
 It is a respiratory disease and most infected people will develop mild to moderate symptoms and recover without requiring special treatment.
 People who have underlying medical conditions and those over 60 years old have a higher risk of developing severe disease and death.

-Other symptoms include: Shortness of breath, aches and pains, sore throat, andand very few people will report diarrhoea, nausea or a runny nose.
+Other symptoms include: Shortness of breath, aches, and pains, sore throat, and very few people will report diarrhea, nausea, or a runny nose.

 People with mild symptoms who are otherwise healthy should self-isolate and contact their medical provider or a COVID-19 information line for advice on testing and referral.

 If you develop emergency warning signs, get medical attention immediately.
 Emergency warning signs include: